-During the introduction for The 5th Wave where Cassie narrates the 4 waves of destruction brought by the alien force known as “The Others” and where we see the instant effects of worldwide catastrophe, I was quite enjoying the film.
+During the introduction for The 5th Wave where Cassie narrates the 4 waves of destruction brought by the alien force known as “The Others” and where we see the instant effects of worldwide catastrophe, I was quite entertained.
 The first 15 minutes of The 5th Wave present a well-made, investing story with a lot of potential.
 Then the film steps onto one of the worst rollercoasters in cinematic history.

 As soon as the introduction for The 5th Wave finishes, the film starts this money-making joyride where it attempts to cover every young-adult science-fiction film trope ever made.
 The film very clearly attempts to borrow (or steal) story tropes from the likes of Twilight, The Hunger Games, Divergent, The Maze Runner, The Walking Dead, etc.

 Not only is the concept of The 5th Wave highly unoriginal and cheap, but the writing itself is more than questionable.
 The dialogue is undeveloped, the pacing is horrible and the exposition comes half from Chloë Grace Moretz’s voice narration and half from Liev Schreiber’s military newsletters.

 The directing is passable at best and everything was colour-corrected grey.
 The acting is alright considering the fact that the characters definitely aren’t.